 She Delivers Girdles to the Merchant – Proverbs 31:24

-Women who are finding my blog for the first time try to convince me that women in the Bible had careers like they do and will use several of the verses about the Proverbs 31 woman.
+Women who are finding my blog for the first time try to convince me that women in the Bible had careers as women do these days, and will use several of the verses about the Proverbs 31 woman to prove their point.
 If the Proverbs 31 woman had a career, so should they, they claim.
 Let’s examine the old commentaries to see what they have to say about it in our continuing study of this godly woman.
-I don’t believe any woman in the entire Bible worked in submission to a boss, worked hours five days a week away from home, and left their children in the care of others, as I have repeatedly taught.
+I don’t believe any woman in the entire Bible worked in submission to a boss, worked many hours five days a week away from home, and left their children in the care of others, as I have repeatedly taught.

 She makes fine linen, and sells it; and delivers girdles to the merchant.